XingongLi/fldpln/examples/notebooks/00_build_fldpln_python_environment.md

 Currently, there are two python packages are needed for using the FLDPLN model.
 The first is the fldpln_py package which is a wrapper for the FLDPLN model implemented in MATLAB.
 The second is the fldpln package, which contains modules for running the FLDPLN model and for tiling and mapping FLDPLN libraries.

-### Install the FLDPLN Model Python Package
+### Install the fldpln_py Python Package

 The FLDPLN model is developed in MATLAB and compiled into the fldpln_py Python package.
-The compiled Python package can be installed on both Windows or Unix systems (though not tested on Unix system yet) with the MATLAB Runtime installed.
+The MATLAB compiled Python package can be installed on both Windows or Unix systems (though not tested on Unix system yet) with the MATLAB Runtime installed.
 Note that the MATLAB Runtime is required but free to run the compiled Python package.

 #### Install MATLAB Runtime and fldpln_py Python Package